Meet Dave & Jane

 Our Senator Dave Min is committed to building an economy and community that uplifts every Orange County family.

-My name is Dave Min, and it is my honor to serve Orange County in the California State Senate.
+My name is Dave Min, and it is my honor to serve Orange County in Congress.

-Over the past three years, we have been able to build a better Orange County by ending gun shows at the Orange County Fairgrounds, appropriating $2.1 billion for COVID-19 relief grants for small businesses, and making California the first state in the nation to recognize reproductive coercion as a form of domestic violence.
-We have also taken aggressive action to address our climate crisis — bringing back nearly $80 million in direct funding to Orange County for key district priorities related to wildfire prevention, outdoor space preservation, and green innovation, as well as hundreds of millions more in indirect funding for small businesses and unemployed workers.
+Prior to coming to Congress, I served as a State Senator and worked tirelessly to advance our communities’ priorities in Sacramento.
+We ended gun shows at the Orange County Fairgrounds, secured $2.1 billion for COVID-19 relief grants for small businesses, and made California the first state in the nation to recognize reproductive coercion as a form of domestic violence.
+We also took aggressive action to address our climate crisis — bringing back nearly $80 million in direct funding to Orange County for key district priorities related to wildfire prevention, outdoor space preservation, and green innovation, as well as hundreds of millions more in indirect funding for small businesses and unemployed workers.

 I learned the importance of hard work, education and economic opportunity from my parents.
 They came to this country from Korea in 1971 for their graduate studies, and ended up settling down in California to raise my younger brother and me.
 My mom and dad grew up in the aftermath of the Korean War, and like most Koreans from that era, respected and admired the 36,000 American GI’s who had given their lives to help protect and then rebuild South Korea.
 Like many Koreans from that era, my dad still has an occasional (OK, frequent) hankering for Spam, which was given out by Americans to struggling Korean families in the aftermath of the war.